Capitol Hall

 If I think there is a compliance or ethics issue, what should I do first?

-2. Discuss Concern with Supervisor.
-Contact your supervisor, department chairperson, or Dean’s office for guidance about your concern.
-If you are uncomfortable with this approach, see Step 3.
+1. Discuss your concern with your supervisor.
+Contact your supervisor, department chairperson, Dean’s office, or other unit leadership for guidance about your concern.

-3. Discuss Concern with HR, Legal, or Compliance.
-Report your concern directly to the Office of Human Resources, the Office of the Provost, the Office of Counsel, or the Office of Compliance, Ethics, and Regulatory Affairs.
+3. Discuss your concern with HR, Legal, or Compliance.
+Report your concern directly to the Office of Compliance, Ethics, and Regulatory Affairs, the Office of Human Resources, the Office of the Provost, or the Office of Counsel.
+This is a good option if you are unsure of where to report your concern or if the issue involves your supervisor, the policy owner, or others in leadership positions.
 If you are still uncomfortable, wish to remain anonymous, or have not received an adequate response, see Step 4.

-4. Submit a Report to the Anonymous Hotline.
+4. Submit a report to the compliance and fraud hotline.